HopeforJustice/main/src/plugins/shortpixel-image-optimiser/readme.txt

 == Description ==

-**A freemium, easy to use, comprehensive, stable and frequently updated image compression plugin supported by the friendly team that created it.  :)**
+**An easy-to-use, comprehensive, lightweight, stable and frequently updated freemium image compression plugin supported by the friendly team that created it.**

-Increase your website's SEO ranking, number of visitors and ultimately your sales by optimising any image or PDF document on your website.
+Increase your website's SEO ranking, number of visitors, and ultimately your sales by optimising any image or PDF document on your website.
 ShortPixel is an easy to use, lightweight, install-and-forget-about-it <a href="https://shortpixel.com" target="_blank">image optimization</a> plugin that can compress all your past images and PDF documents with a single click.
 New images are automatically resized/rescaled and optimized on the fly, in the background.
-It's also compatible with any gallery, slider or ecommerce plugin.
+It's also compatible with any gallery, slider or eCommerce plugin.

 **Ready for a quick DEMO?
 Test our plugin <a href="https://demo.tastewp.com/shortpixel-image-optimiser" target="_blank">here</a> and <a href="https://wpsandbox.net/" target="_blank">here</a>.**
 Or you can create a staging copy of your site using <a href="https://wp-staging.com/" target="_blank">WP Staging</a> and test it there.

 Short Pixel uses minimal resources and works well with any shared, cloud, VPS or dedicated web hosting.
 It can optimize any image you have on your website even the images that aren't listed in Media Library like those in galleries like <a href="https://wordpress.org/plugins/nextgen-gallery/" target="_blank">NextGEN</a>, <a href="https://wordpress.org/plugins/modula-best-grid-gallery/" target="_blank">Modula</a> or added directly via FTP!

-Both lossy and lossless image compression are available for the most common image types (JPG, PNG, GIF, WebP and AVIF) plus PDF files.
+Both lossy and lossless image compression are available for the most common image types (JPG, PNG, GIF, WebP, and AVIF) plus PDF files.
-We also offer **glossy** JPEG compression which is a very high quality lossy optimization algorithm.
+We also offer **glossy** JPEG compression which is a very high-quality lossy optimization algorithm.
 Specially designed for photographers!
-Optimized images mean better user experience, better PageSpeed Insights or GTmetrix results, better Google PageRank and more visitors.
+Optimized images mean better user experience, better PageSpeed Insights or GTmetrix results, better Google PageRank, and more visitors.

 Make an instant <a href="https://shortpixel.com/image-compression-test" target="_blank">image compression test</a> of your site or <a href="https://shortpixel.com/online-image-compression" target="_blank">compress some images</a> to test our optimization algorithms.

+**<a href="https://shortpixel.com/spio-unlimited/" target="_blank">New Plan: ShortPixel Unlimited</a>**

+This is the perfect monthly plan for single website owners.
+It allows you to optimize an unlimited number of images with ShortPixel Image Optimizer on your website.
+Read more details on our <a href="https://shortpixel.com/knowledge-base/article/555-how-does-the-unlimited-plan-work" target="_blank">dedicated page</a>.

+**New!
+Smart Cropping**

+With this new feature, all thumbnails used on your website are not only optimized, but also regenerated to fully display the subject of the image.
+All thumbnails fully display the subject and look consistent as well.
+The new thumbnails look sharper (and can be slightly bigger) than the ones created by WordPress.
+Ideal for e-commerce and other websites where the images are paramount to selling the products or to support the content.
+See <a href="https://shortpixel.com/knowledge-base/article/182-what-is-smart-cropping" target="_blank">an example</a>.

 **Why is ShortPixel the best choice when it comes to image optimization or PDF compression?**